-When you start, make a list of all your desired courses with lecture times.
-Be sure no lecture times conflict.
-Then, select sections: include all section numbers that could work for you-your first choice of section might be full and you may need to try your second choice.
-Don't always just choose section 01.
-If possible, try to spread out courses on different days.
+When you begin, make a list of all your desired courses with lecture times.
+Be sure there are no time conflicts.
+Then, select sections: include all section numbers that could work for you-your first choice of section might be full, and you may need to try your second choice.
+Do not only choose section 01.
+Attempt to spread out courses on different days.